 Cutadapt supports compressed input and output files.
 Whether an input file needs to be decompressed or an output file needs to be compressed is detected automatically by inspecting the file name: If it ends in .gz, then gzip compression is assumed.
-You can therefore run cutadapt like this and it works as expected:
+This is why the example given above works: